Back to Scripture Treasury

 In the Passover, Israel did not merely think about deliverance.
 The people kept a sacred memorial in obedience to God's ordinance.
 At the Last Supper, Christ fulfills and elevates that pattern.
 His command establishes not a mere anniversary, but the memorial of His sacrifice.

-The Last Supper and Calvary Belong Together
+The Last Supper And Calvary Belong Together

 Luke 22 cannot be separated from the Cross.
 Christ gives His Body and Blood under signs on the night before He sheds that Blood visibly on .
 The command "Do this" therefore belongs to sacrificial continuity.